soramitsu/scale-codec-js-library/packages/definition-runtime/README.md

 ## Tracking and Logging

 All codecs use tracking API.
-This API could be used to track how decoding (there is no need to track encoding for now) goes, which might be useful for debugging.
-In order to see what is happening, a _tracker_ should be mounted.
-No any tracker is mounted by default, and the runtime cost in that case is minimal.
+For now, there is no need to track encoding, but you can use this API to track the decoding process.
+This might be useful for debugging purposes.
+To see what is happening, a _tracker_ should be mounted.
+Trackers are not mounted by default, and the runtime cost in that case is minimal.

 This library provides `Logger`[^1], a tracker implementation that logs decoding to the console.
 The following code creates a logger instance and "mounts" it as a current tracker: